 |Weight||95kg (14st 13lb)|

 Pace and finishing power are the prime attributes of Marland Yarde, who cannot stop scoring tries.
 His latest were in the second and third Test matches against New Zealand at Dunedin and Hamilton in June this year.
 He had run in two when winning his first full Test cap against Argentina in Buenos Aires last June, almost three years after being a debut try maker for London Irish on his first senior start in a preseason friendly against Edinburgh at Murrayfield in August 2010 and bagging nine for England U20 overall.

 He began with one against both Ireland and Scotland in the 2011 U20 Six Nations Championship.
 A hat-trick followed against Scotland in the 2012 match at Firhill, Glasgow, followed by a touchdown against Wales.
 Marland then took his total in that tournament to five with one in the final game against Ireland at Adams Park.
 The opening match against Italy in the 2012 IRB Junior World Championship against Italy brought him two more touchdowns.

 Marland, who was born in Castries, St Lucia, also ran in a try on his competitive debut for the Exiles against Sale Sharks in the LV= Cup in November 2010 and his dual registration with London Welsh swiftly yielded two more tries for them in his initial two Championship matches.
-The first of his 32 Premiership appearances that produced nine tries for Irish by the start of the 2013 QBE Internationals was for the full 80 minutes against Harlequins at Twickenham in September 2011.
+The first of his 33 Premiership appearances that produced nine tries for Irish was for the full 80 minutes against Harlequins at Twickenham in September 2011.
 His first hat-trick of tries in the competition was in his penultimate game for the club against Gloucester at Kingsholm in May this year.
 He is joining Harlequins next season.